Are you a participant?

 Extra Tips to Effectively Brainstorm Ideas

-• Hear everyone – In any group, there are always loud and quiet people.
-To make sure the quiet have their say, you can use a free interactive tool that lets everyone contribute an idea and vote for their favourite.
-Orderly brainstorms are productive brainstorms.
+- Make everyone feel heard – In any group, there are always expressive and reserved people.
+To make sure that even the quiet ones have their say, you can use a free interactive tool, such as AhaSlides that lets everyone contribute an idea and vote for what they deem relevant.
+Orderly brainstorming is always productive.

-• Ban the boss – If you’re the one running the brainstorming show, you’ll need to take a backseat when it starts.
-Authority figures can cast an unintended cloud of judgement, no matter how well-liked they are.
-Just pose the question then put your trust in the fabulous minds in front of you.
+- Ban the boss – If you’re the one running the brainstorming activity, you’ll need to take a backseat when it starts.
+Authority figures can cast an unintended cloud of judgment, no matter how well-liked they are.
+Just pose the question then put your trust in the minds in front of you.

 Brainstorm Ideas for Business and Work